EAAMO/conference2024/content/cfp/doctoral-consortium/index.md

 ### Application
 To apply for the doctoral consortium, fill out [this form](https://forms.gle/KwZ1MCWTT5MX6LLs7).

-Applications for the doctoral consortium and for travel funding must be received by **April 19, 2024**.
+Applications for the doctoral consortium and for travel funding must be received by **May 3rd, 2024**.

 Decisions on the applications will be made by end of May 2024.